jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 this means a gradual inevitable evolution towards that situation over centuries, even millenia.
-(If you're interested in understanding why I believe this, read the existing writings discussing such concepts as God's "lesser plan" and "greater plan.")
+(If you're interested in understanding why I believe this, read the existing Baha'i writings discussing such concepts as God's "lesser plan" and "greater plan.")
 I've heard many Baha'is conflate the two - sometimes to my frustration when they do it in a public forum with people like you, the reader, in attendance.
 Based on my reading of Shoghi Effendi's writings, that is inaccurate.